 Bringing Australia and New Zealand to Berlin and Europe

 Without a focus on a specific genre, audiences of Down Under Berlin can enjoy all types of films such as drama, comedy, thriller, horror, animation, Indigenous and experimental.
-To guarantee the best and latest film highlights, the festival program consists of both submitted films and carefully selected cinematic gems and classics.
+To guarantee the best and latest film highlights, the festival program consists of both submitted films and carefully selected cinematic gems.
 The festival has also co-operated with renowned film institutions and film schools such as the New Zealand Film Commission, Screen Australia, the Victorian College of the Arts in Melbourne (VCA) and the Australian Film, Television and Radio School (AFTRS) where award-winning director Warwick Thornton began his filmmaking career.

 Awards and Prizes

 Each year the festival audience votes for its favourite films in the categories “Best Short Film” and “Best Film”, and the winning entries receive the Down Under Berlin Audience Award in the respective category.
 In 2018, the number of awards increased by two additional awards: the winner in each of the two rounds of the "Battle of the Shorts: AUS vs. NZ" as well as of the "Australian Short Film Today" guest reel - kindly provided by the Chris and Francesca Beale Foundation from New York.